 The structure of Defend International is based on national, sub-regional and regional networks of individuals and civil society organisations, which ensure that DI is driven by the needs and priorities of its members and supporters.
 We work throughout Middle East, Northern Africa and the rest of the world to ensure respect for human rights and create more open societies.
 We encourage the implementation of economic and political policies that are conceptually sound and empirically effective.

 DI Defenders act to improve access to human rights worldwide, especially in the MENA region.
 Our campaigning activities include urgent actions, letter-writing and participation in high-profile events, usually with key partners and stakeholders.
 DI places a high priority on the ratification of human rights instruments and international agreements.

-We additionally call for the release of prisoners of conscience, and the protection of victims and survivors of torture, as well as civil society activists.
+We additionally call for the release of prisoners of conscience and the protection of victims and survivors of torture, as well as of civil society activists.
 We pay special attention to the rights of human rights defenders and work on behalf of refugees and victims of armed conflicts and slavery.